Leaving your unwanted sexual behaviors behind is going to mean suffering of one kind or another. Otherwise, you’re using the “F” word.

-Each of these comes disguised as a long awaited blessing, promising an end to suffering, and an end to the inner conflict between desire and devotion to God.
+Each of these comes disguised as a blessing, promising a way out of the harder road of suffering, and maybe even an end to the inner conflict between desire and devotion to God.

 But there’s a problem.
 It’s not real.

-I was having lunch with a friend recently who experiences same-sex desires.
+I was having lunch with a friend who experiences same-sex desires.
 He gets lonely and hates the idea of never getting married.
-And yet, when faced with the notion that God wouldn’t ask him to suffer, he replies, “Well, Jesus suffered, and I’m following Him.”
+And yet, when I asked him why he doesn’t take the easier roads offered in our culture, he replied, “Well, Jesus suffered, and I’m following Him, so…”

-I don’t just want relief.
-I want restoration.
+Friends, you don’t just want relief.
+You want restoration.